-Our digital businesses, Midroll and Cracked, were acquired on July 22, 2015 and April 12, 2016, respectively, and are collectively referred to as the "acquired digital operations."
-The Company completed its acquisition of the Journal television and radio stations on April 1, 2015, referred to as the "acquired stations."
-The inclusion of operating results from these businesses for the periods subsequent to the acquisitions impacts the comparability of our consolidated and segment operating results.
-Since the acquisition of the Journal stations occurred on April 1, 2015, the results of its operations only impact the comparability of the year-to-date periods and not the second quarter comparisons.
+Midroll and Cracked were acquired on July 22, 2015 and April 12, 2016, respectively, and are collectively referred to as the "acquired digital operations."
+The Company completed its acquisition of the Journal television and radio stations on April 1, 2015, which are referred to as the "acquired stations."
+The inclusion of operating results from these businesses for the periods subsequent to their acquisitions impacts the comparability of our consolidated and segment operating results.
+Since the acquisition of the Journal stations occurred prior to the third quarter of 2015, the results of their operations only impact the comparability of the year-to-date periods and not the third quarter comparisons.

-Operating revenues increased 15% in the second quarter of 2016 compared to 2015 and 36% for the six months ended June 30, 2016.
-In the second quarter a \$6.6 million increase in political advertising revenues, a \$16.9 million increase in retransmission revenue and revenues from the acquired digital operations accounted for most of the increase.
-Higher revenues for the year-to-date period were due to increased political advertising revenues, retransmission revenues, higher digital revenues as well as the acquisition of the acquired stations and acquired digital operations.
-Revenue from the acquired stations was \$65.2 million for the first quarter of 2016 and year-to-date revenue from the acquired digital operations was \$7.4 million.
+Operating revenues increased 23% in the third quarter of 2016 and 31% for the nine months ended September 30, 2016.
+In the third quarter of 2016, a \$22.6 million increase in television political advertising revenues, a \$16.8 million increase in retransmission revenue, and increased revenues from our local digital operations and Midroll accounted for the majority of the increase.
+Higher revenues for the year-to-date period were due to increased political advertising revenues, higher retransmission revenues, higher digital revenues from our local digital operations, as well as the acquired stations and acquired digital operations.
+Revenue from the acquired stations was \$65.2 million for the first quarter of 2016 and year-to-date revenue from the acquired digital operations impacting the comparability across periods was \$9.7 million.